 - 3 overnights in a 3+ star hotel

 - 3 overnights in a 4-star hotel

 - Detailed pre-departure holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps

 - Train fares Payerbach – Semmering and Puchberg – Payerbach

 - Cable cars to Rax Plateau and Schneeberg summit

-- Tourist taxes and entry fees (payable on site)
+- Local tourist taxes and attractions’ entry fees (payable on-site)

 - Any items not specifically mentioned as included in the programme

 Options, extras and supplements